Copyright © 2001-25 Prem Kamble

 By grasping these two components of a rule, we can gain a deeper understanding of our subconscious rule book and the beliefs and biases that guide our behaviour.

 We can draw an analogy to how businesses operate to understand how our rule book governs our actions and lives.
-In business organizations, there is a hierarchy where senior managers define policies and rules, and junior employees follow them without questioning.
-This structure accelerates decision-making, as junior officers can take appropriate action based on established rules and guidelines.
+In business organizations, there is a hierarchy where senior managers define policies, procedures and rules, by brainstorming on the rationale and justifications.
+Thus, business organizations too have a rule book, known as a policy document, which has the "Rule Titles", but not the "Rule Justifications" (Fig. 3).
+The junior employees follow the rules without questioning.

-This approach enhances efficiency and seems to be the optimal way to operate.
-Senior managers are not burdened by minor decisions, allowing them to concentrate on more significant, strategic decisions for the future.
-Additionally, senior managers command higher salaries, so it is more cost-effective to delegate minor decision-making to junior employees who can follow using established rules.
-This is why organizations too have a rule book, known as a policy document.
+It enhances efficiency and seems to be the optimal way to operate.
+Senior managers are not burdened by minor day-to-day decisions, allowing them to concentrate on more significant, strategic decisions for the future.
+Senior managers are not burdened by minor day-to-day decisions, allowing them to concentrate on more significant, strategic decisions for the future, while the junior employees can act following established rules and procedures.

-In humans, the "Rule Details" part of our rule is created by the conscious mind, which is logical and analytical.
-The conscious mind is equivalent to senior officers in a business organization or a computer programmer.
+In humans, the conscious mind is equivalent to senior officers in a business organization or a computer programmer as per our computer analogy.
+The conscious mind, which is logical and analytical, writes the "Rule Justification" part of our rule.
 Once the rules are established, the conscious mind delegates the rule book to the subconscious mind (see Fig. 4).
 Since the conscious mind is constantly busy and our brains must make quick decisions every moment, the subconscious mind acts like junior officers or the computer CPU, swiftly executing actions based on the rule book.

 Fig. 4: The Rule and the Conscious/Sub-conscious Mind

 So, what does the subconscious mind do?
-The subconscious mind only looks at the title of the rule (IF...THEN...) and instantly acts accordingly, without considering the second part of the rule, that is, the "Because" or detailed justification for the action.
-In fact, the subconscious mind may not even have access to the detailed explanation or justification of the rule.
+The subconscious mind only looks at the title of the rule (IF...THEN..) and instantly acts accordingly, without considering the second part of the rule, that is, detailed 'Rule Justification' or "Because" logic.
+In fact, the subconscious mind may not even have access to the Rule Justification or detailed explanation part of the rule.
 Similarly, in businesses, policy documents only contain rules, without providing the reasoning behind them.
 Junior officers follow the rules without being given details about the reasoning behind them.
 The subconscious mind simply executes the rules, doing a super quick and efficient job, while the conscious mind remains undisturbed.

 This process improves our decision-making ability of the conscious mind and allows for quicker execution of actions by the subconscious mind, similar to how businesses operate.
 However, there is a significant problem that arises.